astenmies/cool-docs/go-cheatsheet.md

 	// if that function returns a value of the same type. sliceCardsImplicit := []string{"Seven of Clubs", "Eight of Clubs", oneNewCard()}
 	fmt.Println("sliceCardsImplicit:", sliceCardsImplicit)

+	// We can append data of type string to a slice. sliceCardsImplicit = append(sliceCardsImplicit, "Five of Spades")
+	fmt.Println("sliceCardsImplicit:", sliceCardsImplicit)
 }

 func oneNewCard() string {